capalh/Ansible/README.md

 ```

+5. Enable the password authentication.
+Make sure enabled `PasswordAuthentication` as `Yes`, change the settings `sudo vi /etc/ssh/sshd_config`,
+6. Restart the sshd servcie `sudo systemctl restart sshd.service`

 ### Inventory

 The `Inventory` is used to define the list of the hosts

-1. Make sure enabled `PasswordAuthentication` as `Yes`, change the settings `sudo vi /etc/ssh/sshd_config`,
-2. Restart the sshd servcie `sudo systemctl restart sshd.service`

-A sample inventory file - Try to ping the host-2 using ansible
+1. A sample inventory file - Try to ping the host-2 using ansible

 ```
 host-2  ansible_connection=ssh  ansible_user=vagrant    ansible_ssh_pass=vagrant